puppetlabs/trapperkeeper-webserver-jetty9/README.md

   buffer to overflow unless the size is increased.
 The default is 4096 bytes.
 * `:server-id`: optional; the id of the server to which to add the proxy handler.
 If absent, the handler will be added to the default server.
 If the two argument version of this function is called, the handler will also be added to the default server.
+Leaving out `:server-id` or calling the two argument version of this function will not work in a multiserver set-up if no default server is specified.

 Simple example: